Omolabake94/CyberSecurity_Bootcamp/HW_08/README.md

 ![alt text](week_8_proof_of_work/image11.png)
 ### Summary
 - Based on the message sent to Blue corp by the hacker. he is about to sell rockstarcorp.com's user name and password to Blues corp
+- Recommendations includes changing ssh port number which will help stare hacker in a wrong direction.
+Root login should be disabled.
+Use of TCP Wrappers offer a host-based ACL protection that will allow sort out and filter who is able to access the SSH server.
+Disable empty passwords access
 - OSI layer is Application